Skip to main content

 Handwriting is a complex skill that requires a child to use their visual and motor abilities as well as their attention, memory, cognitive (thinking) and language skills.

-Handwriting is often a challenge for children who have motor skill difficulties, they might struggle to; hold or control a pencil, plan how to form letters or numbers, or layout their writing on the page.
-So, children struggle with producing consistent, legible handwriting.
-They also might experience difficulty writing at speed, as they pause more to think of how to form letters and layout their writing.
-They may also have to concentrate more on the motor aspects of writing and end up feeling overwhelmed by the task.
-Often children with handwriting difficulties will use simpler words and sentences and write less than they are capable of as the effort of writing is so demanding.
+Children with motor skill difficulties can struggle with producing consistent, legible handwriting.
+They also might experience difficulty writing at speed, as they have to pause more to think of how to form letters and layout their writing.
+They often use simpler words and sentences and write less than they are capable of as the effort of writing is so demanding.
+They might feel overwhelmed and frustrated with handwriting.

 Resources to support you